DocNow/twarc/README.md

   possible
 - Up to the limitations of the new API, enable an easy migration to the Twitter V2 API endpoints
+- Release early and release often to allow people to test and work against new functionality/identify problems as soon as possible
 - Listen to users to find the right balance between simplicity and ease of use against flexibility and additional functionality

+## Data Collection Architecture and Components

+The proposed architecture is broadly aligned with existing twarc functionality:

+- A new Twarc2 client, parallel to the existing Twarc client
+- Functionality to read configuration details (whether from the existing config files or elsewhere is to be determined).
+- A command line interface module that calls and configures the Twarc2 client

+## Transition Plan

+Maintain Twarc classic as is - as long as v1.1 endpoints are still supported, there will be a v1.1 compatible client.
+However, as Twitter deprecates functionality, the corresponding twarc functionality will be removed, with a transitional stub describing a way forward in twarc2.
+For example, calling `twarc.sample` after the streams endpoints are removed could raise an error describing the `twarc2.sample` method.
+This should also be supported through the command line.

+## Implementation Plan

+This is a proposed set of things to be done, in an approximate order.
+Once the initial client and command line structure is in place, it should be straightforward to build out the rest of the API functionality on that baseline.

+- Layout a minimal Twarc2 client object.
+This allows us to tackle the work of interacting with the new API as soon as possible so we can get a better community understanding of the technical issues, as well as collecting new format data to work with other tools.
+- Layout the new CLI for data collection on top of the client, resolving the initial needs for configuration and/or profile management.
+- Implement a tentative workflow for data transformation/conformance between v1.1 and v2
+collected data

 ## Command Line Interface